FAQ Undergraduate

 BME Biomedical Engineering program

-PBME – Pre-Biomedical Engineering STT.
-This is a pre-BME first-year standard timetable.
+PBME – Pre-Biomedical Engineering Timetable.
+This is a pre-BME first-year timetable.

-PMAP Pre-Med Alternative Path STT.
-This is a pre-med alternative standard timetable.
+PMAP Pre-Med Alternative Path Timetable.
+This is a pre-med alternative timetable.

 BASc – Bachelor of Applied Science